Kmrsaurav1991/-Supervised-Learning-Classification-Model-GOT-Character-Predictions/README.md

  Below Step for run the all code go
  1. Read file from excel file GOT_character_predictions.xlsx .
- 2. doc file birthweight_data_dictionary.pdf ( information about all features).
+ 2. doc file Mobile App GOT_character_predictions.xlsx ( information about all features).
- 3. Jupiter note required to run the code.
+ 3. Jupiter required to run the GOT_character_predictions_Classification_Analysis.ipynb file.
- 4.python file - Kernel-> Restart & RunAll.
+ 4. python file - Kernel-> Restart & RunAll.

  The final output of the Jupyter notebook is a table of  candidate models showing model type, training  and test accuracy, AUC score, confusion matrix, and  final model selection.